bulletchicken/WealthSmart/README.md

 # Inspiration

 When I first learned about Quanto during my job hunt, what I really caught my eye was the landing page saying "Stress-Free Financials" and tips for small businesses.
 Something in my head flickered because my parents run a small business together 🧑‍🧑‍🧒‍🧒 and I always see them up at 2am doing their own accounting on a crappy computer running Microsoft Excel (they pull me in to help out too).
 So, I dug deeper.
-I found that Quanto used technologies such as Xero which had a financial forecasting, but did not seem to take into account data from the news.💡!
+I found that Quanto used technologies such as Xero which had a financial forecasting service, but did not seem to take into account data from the news.💡!
 Right there and then, the flickering light bulb went full bright and appeared above my head.
 Of course knowing me, I hoped right onto VS code to bring my idea to life.

 ---
 # Features